 An arsenic blood test is used to measure the amount of arsenic in the bloodstream.
 Arsenic is a toxic element that can cause serious health problems if ingested or inhaled in significant amounts.
 This test is essential for individuals who might be exposed to arsenic through their occupation, environment, or diet.

-Reasons for Arsenic Blood Testing
+Reasons for Arsenic Blood Test

 1. Occupational Exposure: Workers in industries such as mining, smelting, and agriculture (using arsenic-based pesticides) are at higher risk.